Waterproofing Suspended Concrete Slab

 Waterproofing Suspended concrete slab from Below the Method used is

-1. Loose materials are removed from the suspended concrete slab surfaces to be treated.
+1. Remove all loose materials from the suspended concrete slab. (surfaces to be treated).
 Ensuring a clean and sound surface for the application.

 2. Any damage to the slab surface should be repaired using MAXREST where there is no running water.
 MAXPLUG. is used where water is running.

-4. Any dummy, expansion or construction joints are to be filled with MAXJOINT ELASTIC and coated with MAXSEAL FLEX and MAXMESH 150 mm joint cover.
+4. Fill expansion/construction joints with MAXJOINT ELASTIC.
+Coat repaired joint with MAXSEAL FLEX and MAXMESH (150 mm joint cover).

-5. Hairline fractures up to 3.5mm wide can be coated with MAXSEAL FLEX without filling.
+5. Bridge Hairline fractures up to 3.5mm wide can be coated with MAXSEAL FLEX without filling.

-6. Apply MAXSEAL FLEX To a damp clean surface ensuring even coverage allowing the masonry substrate to follow the moisture into the porous surface, overlap 50mm onto MAXSEAL FLEX at joint.
+6. Apply MAXSEAL FLEX To a damp clean surface ensuring even coverage.
+Allowing the masonry substrate to follow the moisture into the porous surface, overlap 50mm onto MAXSEAL FLEX at the joint.

 7. Leave to cure for a period of 3 days minimum before the laying of the tile bed.